 Phone: (734) 327-9251, ext.
 321

-Jason Hodges is in his 15th season with USA Hockey’s National Team Development Program and is serving as the athletic trainer for the U.S. Men’s National Under-18 Team in 2012-13.
+Jason Hodges is in his 16th season with USA Hockey’s National Team Development Program and is serving as the athletic trainer for the U.S. National Under-17 Team in 2013-14.

-Hodges has been on the staff of three gold medal-winning U.S. Men’s National Under-18 Teams (2005, 2009, 2011).
-Hodges was also part of the staff for the U.S. Men’s National Under-18 Team that captured the silver medal at the 2007 IIHF U18 Men’s World Championship in Tampere and Rauma, Finland.
+Hodges has been on the staff of three gold medal-winning U.S. National Under-18 Teams (2005, 2009, 2011) at the International Ice Hockey Federation Men’s Under-18 World Championship.
+He was also part of the staff for the U.S. National Under-18 Teams that earned silver in 2007 and 2013.

-Additionally, Hodges was the athletic trainer for the U.S. National Junior Team at the 2011 IIHF World Junior Championship in Buffalo, N.Y., where the squad earned a bronze medal.
-He took on the same role at the 2009 IIHF World Junior Championship in Ottawa, Ontario, and at the 2002 IIHF World Junior Championship in Pardubice and Hradec Kralove, Czech Republic.
-Hodges has also served as an athletic trainer at USA Hockey’s National Junior Evaluation Camp in Lake Placid, N.Y., for the past seven years.
+Additionally, Hodges served as athletic trainer for the U.S. National Junior Team at the IIHF World Junior Championship four times (2002, 2009, 2011, 2013), collecting gold in 2013 and bronze in 2011.
+He has also served as an athletic trainer at USA Hockey’s National Junior Evaluation Camp in Lake Placid, N.Y., for the past eight years.